Peachying/testinlineedit/node-azure-tools.md

 ---

 # Azure tools for JavaScript developers
-The following **tools** are *recommended* for developing J111111111111
+The following **tools** are *recommended* for developing JavaScript.
+In this page, you can click the \"Inline Edit\" button to edit your content and submit it after that.
+We will handle your PR in our repo.
+If your request is valid, you can receive a notification from this page.

 ## Azure CLI
-Azure CLI is optimized for managing Azu333333from the command line. for managing Azure resources from the command line.
+Azure CLI is optimized for managing Azure from the command line. for managing Azure resources from the command line. for managing Azure resources from the command line.

 ![CLI](media/node-azure-tools/cli.png)